benblack769/NNetExperiments/README.md

 Top text is original, bottom text is the guessed next letter.
 To see how it performs, you should look at the previous letters and see if you can guess what the next letter would be just from those.
 Then see if the machine guessed it.

 As you can see, it tends to simply guess spaces, and ends of common words.
-At the beginnings of words, and in less common words like "adventures" ti does very poorly.
+At the beginnings of words, and in less common words like "adventures" it does very poorly.
 Overall, the results are not particularly impressive.
 I ran it on the whole text, and it only guesses 54% of the letters correct.
 Comparing this to standard compression algorithms, which can compress ordinary text into 1/8 of the space without any knowledge of the language, this is pretty bad.

 So why might it be relatively poor?
 There are many practical reasons.
 For example, my network may have not trained fully, 200 cell states might just be too few, etc. But before I go over that, I would like to look at exactly how it trained.